gontcharovd/website/content/about/index.md

 Outside of work, my greatest passion are European languages.
 I'm native in Dutch and Russian and fluent in English, French, and German.
 I'm no longer a digital nomad, but I still enjoy travel and spend most of my holidays in Central and Eastern Europe.

 On this website you will learn more about what drives me.
-I write a newsletter about using data to improve the performance of our sales teams at Databricks to which you can [subscribe here](https://gontcharov.eu/newsletter/).
+I write a newsletter about leveraging data and AI for sales prospecting, to which you can [subscribe here](https://gontcharov.eu/newsletter/).

 ![Denis Gontcharov](me.jpg)
 *Databricks Data & AI Summit, San Francisco CA, June 2025*